simonemargio/macOS-Setup/README.md

 ## Coding
 #### Jetbrains suite 🔄
 The Jetbrains suite is immense.
 Each product is built for a specific language.
 There're already numerous settings and supporting software to work with your favorite programming language.
 On the other hand, they consume much more resources than other simpler and more reactive ide.

-#### Atom ✅
-Fast and flexible.
-It can be configured in every detail to offer maximum power.

 #### Sublime Text 3 ✅ | 💰
 Configured properly it can be an excellent "ide" for development.